codemagic-ci-cd/white-label-demo-project/README.md

     - **`android.keystore`**.
 The signing keystore for the Android app.
     - **`.env`** file if your app uses some secrets at runtime.

-## Adding clients environment variables
+## Adding clients' environment variables
 You need to create a separate environment variable group for each of your clients with a unique name e.g. **`WL_CLIENT_ID`**.

 This group might contain the following environment variables: